zer0eXploit/quotes-api/README.md

-# Quotes Rest API
+# Quotes REST API

-REST API is created to feed my portfolio with programming quotes.
+This REST API is created to feed my portfolio with programming quotes.

 ### Docs